ovrocaltech/ovro-alert/README.md

 ### OVRO-LWA

-As an low-freq all-sky monitor, OVRO-LWA is well positioned to respond to fast, dispersed transients.
+As a low-frequency all-sky monitor, OVRO-LWA is well positioned to respond to fast, dispersed transients.
 We need a way to poll the relay server and send commands for new OVRO-LWA observations.
 Two kinds of observation must be supported:
 - Trigger voltage buffer dump in response to LIGO NS merger events
 - Point a power beam at an FRB detected by CHIME or DSA-110